iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.41.1/report.md

 > Very good except that the session timed out while I was in the middle of a long entry into one of the fields.
 I had to start over.<br> :date: __2020-07-27 17:32:05__

 > Straightforward and helpful for all my visits<br> :date: __2020-07-13 20:50:49__

-> Doctors are available with short wait times, I like that I don't have to use the live camera if I don't want to.
-Doctors are professional, care, follow up with questions, and are real doctors, not just people using an algorithm.
-Good for little things, not for urgent care type stuff like a broken arm.<br> :date: __2020-06-25 22:56:02__